Nikoletos-K/QA-with-SBERT-for-CORD19/README.md

 ‼️ Because of memory restrictions, GitHub and Browsers can't open  always big jupyter notebooks.
 For this reason I have every notebook linked with the jupyter nbviewer in the following table.
-If you have any problems opening the books, follow the links.
+If you have any problems opening the notebooks, follow the links.

 |Notebook | Link to jupyter nbviewer |
 |----|----|